 Proper tensioning, both vertically and horizontally, is critical to ensuring a long lifespan of your cold storage fabric building.
 Individual keder panels offer a faster, stronger, tighter application making for an extremely tight fit fabric structure as they are essentially installed using attachment points for pull ropes at the top panels that allow the fabric to stretch over the frame and slide the keder through tracks.

-For cold storage facilities, a quicker installation that saves time and therefore money on labour can offset more critical costs such as refrigeration controls, for example, thus lending towards the project’s overall budget considerations and cost-efficiency.
+For cold storage building facilities, a quicker installation that saves time and therefore money on labour can offset more critical costs such as refrigeration controls, for example, thus lending towards the project’s overall budget considerations and cost-efficiency.

 The Cost-Efficiency of Fabric